jgkramer/jgkramer.github.io/_drafts/2022-12-10-Seasonality.md

 and Arizona at 2.47x) have the two cities -- Las Vegas and Phoenix -- with the [highest number of days](https://www.currentresults.com/Weather-Extremes/US/hottest-cities.php) that reach 100&deg;F (Austin, TX is a distant third).

 Some of the states that buck this intuition are souther locations where the weather is warm but consistently so (i.e., summer isn't too much warmer).
 Florida (discussed above) is an example of this, as is Hawaii.
 Curiously, New Jersey has the third-highest relative summer peak, at 2.25x.

-![image](/assets/images/post3_winter_map.png)

-The winter map is more complicated than the simple inverse of summer.
+The winter map below is more complicated than the simple inverse of summer.
 Generally, there are higher winter peaks in northern states with colder climates as more energy is used for winter heating.
 However, climate is not only the explanatory variable.

-Significant variation is driven by the energy source that different states use in residential heating.
+![image](/assets/images/post3_winter_map.png)

+Variation, as discussed above, is also driven by winter heating fuel source.
 North Dakota, for example, has a similar climate to surrounding states Montana, Minnesota and South Dakota.
 However, [41%](https://www.eia.gov/state/print.php?sid=ND) of its homes use electric heat in the winter, compared to [27%](https://www.eia.gov/state/print.php?sid=MT), [19%](https://www.eia.gov/state/print.php?sid=MN) and
 [33%](https://www.eia.gov/state/print.php?sid=SD) for the other three.
 The same is true of West Virginia and Virginia, which also have a higher-than